SAP Articles

 Comparison of SAP Documentation Tools for Process Mapping

-Criteria SAP Signavio ARIS Blueworks Live Microsoft Visio + SAP
+Attribute SAP Signavio ARIS IBM Blueworks Live Microsoft Visio

 Project Documentation and Collaboration Tools